ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab02.md

 ## Step 2: Getting the starter code from a local directory into your local git directory <a name="getstarter"></a>

 Copy the code from the instructor's account on the CSIL server into your local git directory.
-If your for local git directory is lab02_jgaucho issue the following command:
+If your local git directory is lab02_jgaucho issue the following command:

   cp /cs/faculty/dimirza/cs16-wi17/labs/lab02-startercode/* ~/cs16/lab02_jgaucho/